discordjs/guide/guide/popular-topics/errors.md

 ### Members didn't arrive in time.

-Another common error–this error originates from the client requesting members from the API through the WebSocket and the member chunks not arriving in time and triggering the timeout.
-The most common cause of this error is a bad connection; however, it can also be caused by fetching many members, upwards of 50 thousand.
+Another common error–this error originates from the client requesting members from the API via the WebSocket, possibly without the `GUILD_MEMBERS` intent, for which member chunks do not arrive in time, triggering the timeout.
+One **must** specify the `GUILD_MEMBERS` intent for this.
+Otherwise, the most common cause of this error is a bad connection; however, it can also be caused by fetching many members, upwards of 50 thousand.
 To fix this, run the bot on a location with better internet, such as a VPS.
 If this does not work for you, you will have to manually change the hardcoded member fetching timeout in the source code.

 ### MaxListenersExceededWarning: Possible EventEmitter memory leak detected...